 Solar Panels in Stoke-on-Trent, Staffordshire

 Stoke-on-Trent is a city in Staffordshire with a population of 256,400.
-With a solar yield of 900 kWh/kWp and 1,400+ sunshine hours per year, solar energy is a strong investment for homeowners here.
+With a solar yield of 900 kWh/kWp and 1,400+ sunshine hours per year, the numbers stack up well for homeowners here.
 A typical 4kWp system generates approximately 3,600 kWh annually, covering 95% of average household electricity use.
-With 0% VAT on installation, the typical cost is £5,000–£8,000 for a 3-4kWp system with payback in 6–8 years.
+With 0% VAT on installation, the typical cost is £6,600 to £8,500 for a 4kWp system, with payback in 11 to 13 years.

 | Solar Metric | Value |